xtremestuff/protune-transforms/README.md

 #### Linux
 ~/.local/share/DaVinciResolve/ACES Transforms/IDT/

+### Usage

+#### ACES IDT

+As of Resolve 17, the IDT can be loaded as an Input Transform via the Project settings.

+As of Resolve 17.2, the IDT files can be selected as ACES Input Transforms for individual clips.

-### LUT Menu
+#### DaVinci CTL or LUT Menu
+Select the relevant dctl file via the DaVinci CTL or LUT Menu.
+Ensure Input Color Space is set to bypass for the relevant clip.

-To use via LUT menu (or DaVinci CTL if using Resolve 16 or below), copy the files to the LUT folder and comment out the first few lines as follows:
+To use in ACES via the LUT menu (or DaVinci CTL if using Resolve 16 or below), copy the IDT folder contents to the LUT folder and comment out the first few lines as follows:

 ```
 //#if (__RESOLVE_VER_MAJOR__ >= 17)
 //DEFINE_ACES_PARAM(IS_PARAMETRIC_ACES_TRANSFORM: 0)
 //#endif
 ```

 ## ACEScc / ACEScct Transforms